Amsterdam/signals-frontend/docs/adr/0003-graphql-layer-between-backend-frontend.md

 types and or interfaces, there is no also no automated way to validate data on the frontend which is coming from the backend.

-Besides of that there are too many inconstensies between different backend calls and the current backend API documentation is not always correct and/or up to date because it's written manually and not generated from code.
+Besides of that there are too many inconstencies between different backend calls and the current backend API documentation is not always correct and/or up to date because it's written manually and not generated from code.

-Because of this our `React components` are overcomplicated since we need to transform thr API output to a format that the API can consume and that leads to bloat and too much client-side logic.
+Because of this our `React components` are overcomplicated since we need to transform the API output to a format that the API can consume and that leads to bloat and too much client-side logic.

 ## Proposal